Truckload Advance Payment

-This article explains how to process a truckload advance pay within Tai TMS.
+This article explains how to process a truckload advance payment within Tai TMS.
 This function allows brokers to issue advance payments to carriers for truckload shipments.

 Table of Contents